sighupio/fury-kubernetes-ingress/katalog/nginx/README.md

 ## Deployment

-You can deploy Nginx by running the following command in the root of the project:
+You can deploy NGINX by running the following command in the root of the project:

 `$ kustomize build | kubectl apply -f -`